If you have questions about the COVID-19 safety procedures your dentist follows, contact the dental office. Remember:

-If you receive out-of-network dental care, you can request reimbursement by asking the dental office for a detailed receipt or billing statement.
-Then, fill out and submit a Delta Dental claim form with the detailed receipt attached.
-Log in to your online account to find claim forms.
+You may need to pay up front and submit a claim for reimbursement.
+Ask the dental office for a detailed receipt or billing statement and submit a Delta Dental claim form with the detailed receipt attached.

 Whether you are visiting your dentist for the first time or it's a return visit, confidence in the quality of care that you receive is important.